zhenchuan/druidme/README.md

 we also provide a war file at [dropbox][6] ,so you can just download it without compile.

+> thanks for the [Sql4D][6] project. we use it to generate druid's query api of json format.

   [1]: http://crnsnlzc.qiniudn.com/Snip20141113_2.png
   [2]: http://crnsnlzc.qiniudn.com/Snip20141113_3.png